Git examples: Resetting, Undoing and Reverting Changes

 $ git commit --amend

-This will open up the previous commit message in case you want to edit it or keep the same message.
+This will open up the previous commit message for editing (if you want to edit it).

 Untrack file

-In other words: make git forget about a file but keep it in working directory.
+Make git forget about a file (but keep it in the working directory)

 Use git rm --cached <path-to-file>